TomDeneire/InformationScience/README.md

 ### 4. International dimension*

+...

 ### 5. Teaching method and planned learning activities

+This course will be taught in blocks of 3 hours, half of which will be a theoretical lecture, while the other half will be spent introducing a practical exercise.
+Students are required to finish the exercise at home,  as well as read the required study material (cf. infra).

 ### 6. Assessment method and criteria

+This course will be assessed based through a coding project, which will be announced towards the end of the course.
+Students will be required to finish the project in a certain timeframe.

 ### 7. Study material *

+Study material will be provided in various forms (slides, Jupyter Notebooks, ...) by the lecturer.

 #### 7.1.
 Required reading